Jim Sullivan (boxer): Career

 From Bermondsey, Jim Sullivan began his professional career in 1908.
 After early fights which included two draws and two wins against Curly Watson, Sullivan fought Tom Thomas for the British middleweight title in November 1910, winning a 20-round points decision.

 In June 1911 he fought Billy Papke for the British version of the World middleweight title, losing after being knocked down at the end of the ninth round and failing to come out of his corner for the tenth.
 Sullivan was denied a rematch after Papke sailed back to America a month later.

 Sullivan travelled to America hoping to fight but the trip was marred by illness and he returned home.

 His next fight was against Georges Carpentier in February 1912 for the European title in Monte Carlo; Carpentier won by a second round knockout.

 On 12 April 1912, after suffering ill-health for some time, Sullivan relinquished his British title and announced his retirement from boxing, intending to undertake a sea voyage to regain his health.
-His retirement was shortlived and he returned with a first round knockout of Pat Bradley in July 1912.
+His retirement was short-lived and he returned with a first round knockout of Pat Bradley in July 1912.
 He travelled to Australia in 1913 where he beat Reggie Midwood in April and there were plans for a fight with Australian champion Dave Smith but Sullivan suffered a poisoned foot and was beaten in Sydney by Bradley in July and in October by Jerry Jerome.

 Back in England, Sullivan's title had still not been taken by another fighter by 1914.
 Pat O'Keeffe took the title with a win over Harry Reeve, and Sullivan beat Jack Harrison in an eliminator to challenge O'Keeffe for the title.
 Sullivan fought O'Keeffe for the British title twice in 1914, losing both fights on points.